AlacrisIO/legicash-facts/invariants.md

 (at least not without clear warning and manual override).
-The verification software will also help punish offenders by playing the verification game following an optimal strategy for each party: user, facilitator, other facilitator, and independent verifier.
+The verification software will also help punish offenders by playing the verification game following an optimal strategy for each party: user, operator, other operator, and independent verifier.

 ## Model Resistance to Attacks